fgremper/CloudStudio/ApiReference.md

 Method: GET

 Retrieves a list of user and branches for a given repository.
+Also returns a the last time the origin has been updated.

 #### Parameters